 The only limit intended by Congress and imposed by the plain language of the applicable statute and regulation is the cost limit.
-To qualify for an atypical services exception a provider must show that the "actual cost of items and services furnished by a provider exceeds the applicable limit because such items are atypical in nature and scope, compared to the items or services generally furnished by providers similarly classified." (emphasis added).
-The fact that the Provider was providing atypical services and, but for the methodology described would have been entitled to an exception, was not contested by CMS.
+To qualify for an exception a provider must only show that the actual cost of items and services furnished by a provider exceeds the applicable limit because such items are atypical or unusual or uncustomary in nature and scope, compared to the items or services generally furnished by providers similarly classified.

 The controlling regulation specifically states that a provider must only show that its cost "exceeds the applicable limit," not that its cost exceeds 112 percent of the peer group mean.
 The comparison to a peer group of "providers similarly classified," required by the regulation, is of the "nature and scope of the items and services actually furnished" (emphasis added), not of their cost.
 Also, it must be noted that Congress itself established the four "peer groups" that are to be considered in determining Medicare reimbursement of skilled nursing facilities: free-standing urban, free-standing rural, hospital-based urban, and hospital-based rural.
-CMS has no statutory or regulatory authority to establish a new "peer group" for hospital-based SNFs (112 percent of the peer group mean routine service cost) and determine atypical service exceptions from an entirely new cost limit rather than from the limit intended by Congress.
+CMS has no statutory or regulatory authority to establish a new "peer group" for hospital-based SNFs (112 percent of the peer group mean routine service cost) and determine exceptions from an entirely new cost limit rather than from the limit intended by Congress.

 In addition, the provisions of HCFA Pub.
-15-1 §2534.5 that require an exception for hospital-based SNFs to be measured from "112 percent of the peer group mean" rather than from the routine cost limit are invalid because they have not been adopted pursuant to notice and comment rulemaking as required by the APA.
+15-1 §2534.5 that require an exception for hospital-based SNFs to be measured from "112 percent of the peer group mean" rather than from the routine cost limit are invalid because they have not been adopted pursuant to notice and comment rulemaking as required by the Administrative Procedure Act (APA).